LuisGilGB/react-utils/README.md

 A bunch of utils for ReactJS.

+These module is NOT for React components, but native JavaScript content (such as functions or constants) whose aim is to help ReactJS developers (initialize, avoid repetitive tasks, optimize, etc.).

 ## Getting Started

 These instructions will let you use these utils in your application.